Top Ten Things to Do

 3. Spend the Day Golfing in Motril

-Would you enjoy a day of golfing with friends on a beautiful course overlooking the Mediterranean Sea?
+Do you enjoy a day golfing with friends on a beautiful course?
+How about one overlooking the Mediterranean Sea?

 4. Enjoy the Sun and Surf on a Costa Tropical Beach

-With soaring craggy mountains that drop down into the deep blue and turquoise waters of the Mediterranean creating stunning coves, bays and rocky promontories, the beauty can't be beat.
-Each of the towns along this coast have been blessed with numerous beaches.
+With soaring craggy mountains that drop down into the deep blue and turquoise waters of the Mediterranean creating stunning coves, bays and rocky promontories... the beauty can't be beat.
+Each of the towns along this coast have been blessed with numerous beautiful beaches.